What is a Good CCAT Score? Understanding Your Test Results

 Understanding the CCAT Score System

 First things first, let’s talk numbers.
 The CCAT consists of 50 questions that you need to tackle.
-The CCAT uses multiple scoring methods to evaluate performance:
+The CCAT uses multiple scoring methods to evaluate performance; your employer will share what ranking system they’re using:

 1. Raw Score (0-50)